devonartis/aws-ml-detection-workshop/docs/index.md

 1. Browse to the Amazon SageMaker console and click on the button called **Create notebook instance**.
 2. You will have to fill in a Notebook Instance Name in the top box: use "AWS-SecML-Detection"
-3. For Notebook instance type, we recommend selecting ml.t2.medium.
+3. For Notebook instance type, leave the default value (ml.t2.medium).
 4. Leave the Elastic Inference box set to "None"

 5. In **Permissions and Encryption**, for IAM role, choose "Enter a Customer IAM role arn" in the dropdown.